31

 Sophie Goldschmidt, President and CEO, U.S. Ski & Snowboard

-In 1991 she made her debut as a professional tennis player, but soon had to stop due to an injury.
-However, even if the tennis career did not turn out to be successful, Sophie's career continued.
-Currently, Sophie Goldschmidt is the head of the national governing body for Olympic skiing and snowboarding in the United States.
-Previously, she served on the advisory board of the World Surf League (WSL).
-In 2018, she was named to Forbes' list of "Most Powerful Women In International Sport."
+She made her debut as a professional tennis player in 1991, but soon had to stop due to an injury.
+But even if her tennis career didn't pan out, Sophie continued successfully.
+Sophie Goldschmidt is currently head of the national governing body for Olympic skiing and snowboarding in the United States.
+She previously served on the advisory board of the World Surf League (WSL).
+In 2018, she was included in the Forbes list of "Most Powerful Women In International Sport".

 13